"I’m new to fundraising – where do I start?"

 Since the vast majority of philanthropic giving comes from individuals, I almost always recommend that organizations look first at building their individual giving program, with a focus on monthly giving, mid-level and major giving, and bequests – plus supporting all of that with fantastic donor care and engagement.

 That said, fundraising is not one size fits all, and there are always exceptions to this rule.

 If you’ve worked from the inside out, identified your assets and opportunities, and you’ve developed a good grasp of fundraising best practices, you might determine it makes more sense for your organization to prioritize foundation grants, or corporate partnerships.

 Are you new to fundraising?
 How do you focus your attention and prioritize?
 Are you a seasoned pro?
-What tips to you have to share to help newbies figure out where to start?
-Leave a comment below, or drop me a line at [email protected].
+What tips do you have to share to help newbies figure out where to start?